 Healing is not always easy to come by.
 Having been sick for over two weeks, I’ve realized illness makes me appreciate my health.
 Just the simple act of breathing through my nose or sleeping through the night is something I take for granted until I can’t do it.

 I’ve been trying to keep a photo gratitude journal this year.
 In the midst of being sick, I woke up one morning trying to think of what I might be grateful for.
 I looked down at my feet dangling over the edge of my bed I and immediately knew what my gratitude would be for the day.
 I took a picture of my feet with the entry “I’m grateful to be able to walk without pain, and for the healing that is happening.”
 You may ask – what does that have to do with being sick?
 Let me explain.

 I’ve had plantar fasciitis for over 7 years.
 It feels like walking with broken bones.
-There have been periods of respite as well as unbearable flare ups.
-Most recently, as I’ve been searching for different methods of relief, I was referred by a friend to a new doctor.
+There have been periods of respite as well as unbearable flare-ups.
+As I’ve been searching for different methods of relief, I was referred by a friend to a new doctor.

 I went to my appointment hoping he might have some new, untried remedy.
 He opted for a steroid shot in the heel of my foot and then taped the bed of my foot to offer extra support.
 I was prescribed an anti-inflammatory and given very specific instructions for stretching.
 This stretching was to be done a certain way every morning before I even put a foot on the ground.
 He warned it would be hard to remain committed because the stretches were so easy.
 Still, they were essential to healing my pain.

 Think about the first thing you usually have to do when you wake up in the morning.
 Its urgency can make it seems like the most important thing at the time, right?
 Putting it off for 10-15 minutes until my stretching was done was hard.
 But I was diligent, knowing my greatest desire was to feel better.